Improve Transportation Services

 Expand services, optimize the riding experience, and increase awareness

 Public transportation contributes to economic development, public health, and quality of life.
 As Chair of the Columbia County Public Transportation Subcommittee, I’m grateful to be working with great partners to improve this vital service.
+Ridership increased by 25% in 2023, and the Hudson-Greenport Shopping Shuttle had record annual ridership.

 Expanded Routes

 In the summer of 2018, we launched a Summer Youth Bus, making it easier for young people to participate in youth programs.
-We followed this improvement with a new after-school bus in the Fall of 2018.
+We followed this improvement with a new after-school bus in Fall 2018.

 In March 2023, we launched extended hours for the Shopping Shuttle.
 The new Columbia County Public Transportation service runs from 6:45 AM to 8:00 PM, Monday to Saturday, and Sundays from 11 AM to 3 PM.